LexiGomes/Intro-to-Programming/README.md

 ## Style rules
 The CSS should apply these styles to match the design prototype:
-	•	italicized text for the animal's interesting fact
+• italicized text for the animal's interesting fact <br>
-	•	bolded labels for the animal's list items (e.g. 'Habitat')
+• bolded labels for the animal's list items (e.g. 'Habitat') <br>
-	•	no dots for the animal's list items
+• no dots for the animal's list items <br>
-	•	border around the animal's name, image, and information
+• border around the animal's name, image, and information <br>
-	•	border around the animal's information
+• border around the animal's information <br>
 • spacing between the animal's name, image, and information (you will need to use the property padding)